Sherry L. Rupert, Chief Executive Officer

 Sherrie L. Bowman, Education Support Specialist

-A tribal member from the Pueblo of Laguna, New Mexico, Sherrie comes to AIANTA with more than 30 years of experience in hospitality, tourism and meeting and event planning.
-Sherrie has an associate of applied science degree in hospitality & tourism, an associate degree in liberal arts.
-She has also earned her Professional Certificate in Cultural Heritage Tourism from the George Washington University School of Business.
+A tribal member from the Pueblo of Laguna, New Mexico, Sherrie comes to AIANTA with more than 32 years of experience in administration, hospitality, tourism, and meeting and event planning.
+Sherrie has an associates of applied science degree in hospitality & tourism, an associate degree in liberal arts.
+She has also earned her Certificate in Cultural Heritage Tourism offered by AIANTA in partnership with the George Washington University International Institute of Tourism Studies.
 Sherrie is a proud mother of three children, Helen, Ryan and Jontel and is “Nana” to her four grandchildren, Dakota, Daisha, DeAndre and Cassius.

 505-724-3592; info@aianta.org